Skip to main content

 • Direct volume mounts for media

-• SSD storage class for metadata
+• Solid State Drive (SSD) storage class for metadata

 • Optimized read patterns